 If you are interested in joining the network, please contact us on 9528 0333 or email firstname.lastname@example.org.

 Rock Port – your personal gateway to the City

 We have a secure online portal to make it quicker and easier for community members and organisations to keep in touch with the City.
 Called Rock Port, the portal enables residents and ratepayers to connect and engage with us anywhere, any time using any PC, tablet or mobile device.
 It's a great way to find out about what is happening in the City, add your influence to future plans and strategies, and you can sign up to receive information from the City on what interests you.

-In line with the requirements of the Western Australian Disability Services Act 1993, we have a Disability Access and Inclusion Plan (DAIP).
-This plan outlines the actions we will take to achieve the seven key outcomes expressed in the Act.
+In line with the requirements of the Western Australian Disability Services Act 1993, we have a Disability Access and Inclusion Plan (DAIP), which outlines the actions we will take to achieve the following seven key outcomes which are expressed in the Act:

 Implementation of the DAIP involves contributions from a number of teams across the City.
 This work is supported by the Disability Access and Inclusion Advisory Committee, which consists of community representatives and elected members.

 We regularly monitor the progress of the actions outlined in the DAIP to ensure they are being implemented.
 Outcomes are reported to the Disability Services Commission annually.
 This progress is also reported in the City’s Annual Report.

 The current DAIP for the City covers the period 2022-2026 and can be accessed below.
 To access the document in alternative formats (large print/audio) please contact us on 9528 0333 or email email@example.com.